 Our people have a deep understanding of the collection and a range of skills and knowledge that they share with other staff members and the public.
 To further develop our staff, we have adopted the 70:20:10 model of learning, recognising that most learning (around 70%) is through on-the-job experience and mentoring, in-house seminars, all-staff meetings and higher duties.
 Further learning (about 20%) is gained through networking, attendance at conferences and external forums, and cross-agency projects.
 The last 10% of learning is achieved through more formal training or education, such as attending courses or undertaking formal studies.

-More than a third (32%) of our staff had the opportunity to act in higher level roles this year, and staff also attended a range of external courses covering technical skills.
-We implemented our first e-learning management system which gave all staff the opportunity to complete essential APS training courses in the workplace and further interest-based training at home.
+Our e-learning management system continues to provide all staff with the opportunity to complete essential APS training courses in the workplace and further interest-based training at home.

 Keeping our people safe and healthy

 We continue to promote health and safety within the workplace by providing influenza vaccinations, workstation assessments and ergonomic equipment.
-Our Melbourne office was refurbished this year with sit-to-stand workstations for all staff, including training on the correct use of the equipment.
+Our offices are in the process of being refurbished with sit-to-stand workstations for all staff, including training on the correct use of the equipment.
 We have also continued with reimbursements for visual aids, and quit smoking support.

-We also maintain our Employee Assistance Program for any staff and their families needing counselling or support services.
-Our workplace is supported by appointed and qualified First Aid Officers, Harassment Contact Officers, and Emergency Wardens.
+We also maintain our Employee Assistance Program for staff and their families needing counselling or support services.
+Our workplace is supported by appointed and qualified First Aid Officers, Workplace Contact Officers, and Emergency Wardens.

 Legislative compliance reports

 National Film and Sound Archive of Australia Act 2008